laingsimon/preview-io/README.md

 # preview-io

+### This project has been archived and will not be maintained, please see [/laingsimon/draw-ship](https://github.com/laingsimon/draw-ship) which contains a port of this functionality.

 Windows Preview Handler for Draw.IO drawings

-Installs a preview handler to preview http://draw.io drawings in Windows Explorer and Outlook's preview panes.
+Installs a preview handler to preview https://draw.io drawings in Windows Explorer and Outlook's preview panes.

 * To install run: install.bat
 * To uninstall run: uninstall.bat